Posted by Chris Hardy - Product Copywriter on 9th Nov 2023

 Harmonious Dreams: The Profound Benefits of Sleeping with Music

-Music has been an integral part of human culture for millennia, originally thought to have been a method of communication and language in some of the earliest examples of our species.
-While many of us enjoy music during our waking hours, its therapeutic effects can extend into the world of sleep.
-The practice of incorporating music into one's bedtime routine has gained popularity, and research suggests that there are several notable benefits to this soothing habit.
+As far as we know, music has always been an integral part of human culture, thought to have been an early form of communication and language in some of the earliest examples of our species.
+Many of us enjoy music during our waking hours, but its therapeutic effects have been proven to extend into the world of sleep.
+Incorporating music into our bedtime routine has massively gained popularity, and research suggests that there are several notable benefits to this soothing habit.

 The Science of Music and Sleep

-The relationship between music and sleep is a complex interplay of neurobiology and psychology.
-Research has shown that listening to music can trigger the release of dopamine, a neurotransmitter associated with pleasure and reward.
-This can create a positive emotional state, helping to alleviate stress and anxiety, common impediments to a good night's sleep.
-As our body gradually becomes accustomed to this dopamine release, we can effectively train our mind to have a positive reaction when we hear music.
+In scientific terms, the relationship between music and sleep is fairly complex, it’s an interplay of neurobiology and psychology, far too in depth to go into here!
+However, research has shown that listening to music can cause dopamine to be released, this is a neurotransmitter associated with pleasure and reward.
+When released, a positive emotional state is created, helping to alleviate stress and anxiety, two of the main culprits that get in the way of a good night's sleep.
+As our body becomes accustomed to this dopamine release over time, we can basically train our mind to have a positive reaction when we hear music.
+It’s brain training while we sleep!
+So simple…

 Furthermore, the rhythm and tempo of music can have a direct impact on our physiological functions.
-Slow and calming music has been found to lower heart rate and reduce cortisol levels, promoting a state of relaxation conducive to sleep.
-This is often referred to as the "entrainment" effect, where the body synchronises its physiological functions with the rhythmic patterns of the music (1).
+As you might have guessed, slow and calming music has been found to lower heart rate, but also reduces cortisol levels, and therefore stress, promoting a state of relaxation which helps us sleep.
+This is often referred to as the "entrainment" effect, put simply, it is where the body synchronises its physiological functions with the rhythmic patterns of the music.
+It’s like your brain is slow dancing itself to sleep!
+(1)

 Benefits of Listening to Music While You Sleep